 How slipped discs cause back pain

 The entire spine is made up of 24 individual vertebrae that are arranged around the spinal cord from the lower back to the neck.
 Around each of this vertebrae is a pad of cartilage referred to as discs.
-They contain a gel-like substance which is soft and allows for flexibility of the back, allowing for the back to bend and twist.
+They contain a gel-like substance that is soft and allows for flexibility of the back, allowing for the back to bend and twist.

 Due to a number of reasons, these discs can become damaged and the gel-like fluid escapes, losing its flexibility.
 When this happens, the disc may end up sitting directly on the spinal cord or a single nerve root where a nerve leaves the spinal cord.

 A slipped disc can happen on any part of the spinal cord, causing pain anywhere from the neck to the lower back.
 However, the lower back is the area most commonly affected where the lumbar spine is located because it is curved.
 Some of the common symptoms include:

 - pain, especially on one side of the body